Category: Anxiety

 When Life Gives You Lemons – Reframe Your Thoughts

-When bad things happen in life, it’s natural for our minds to go to the negative, but it’s important to remember that we can reframe our thinking and look at things in a way that supports momentum.
-The ability to reframe our thoughts and find optimism takes work, but it’s possible with a few simple steps.
+When bad things happen in life, it’s natural for our minds to gravitate towards the negative, but it’s essential to remember that we can reframe our thoughts and view things in a way that fosters momentum.
+The ability to reframe our thoughts and cultivate optimism requires effort, but it’s achievable with a few simple steps that I’ll walk you through.

 Just Notice.
 The first step in reframing a situation that may trigger negative thoughts is noticing it’s happening in the first place.

 What is the conversation you are having in your head?
 Especially to something you are anticipating.
 Is your self-talk helpful?
-Once you can capture the thoughts that are not, you can begin to capture those lemons and reframe them into something more practical and productive to you.
+Once you can capture the thoughts that are not, you can begin to capture those lemons and reframe them into something more practical and productive for you.

 When life gives you lemons reframe the possibilities

 Look for Unhelpful Thought Styles.
-We all have default thinking styles that show up occasionally, like seeing the worst in a situation or minimizing your success.
+We all have default thinking styles that show up occasionally, like seeing the worst in a situation or minimizing our success.
 When you know those unhelpful thinking patterns, you can notice them faster and challenge them.
 For example, if we find ourselves engaging in negative self-talk, we can reframe those thoughts and focus on more positive and realistic interpretations of the situation.

 For example, in a relationship, if the thought pops up, “If my partner doesn’t agree with me on this, then they must not love me.”
-This type of thinking ignores the complexities often present in relationships and the things that are going well, quickly triggering frustration, disappointment, and resentment.
+This type of thinking overlooks the complexities often present in relationships and the aspects that are going well, which can quickly trigger frustration, disappointment, and resentment.

-What if, instead, we considered the other possibilities and changed that thought to something like, “my partner may not see eye to eye on this with me, but I know they are willing to listen and engage with me, which is a sign of their love and commitment to our relationship.”
+What if, instead, we considered the other possibilities and changed that thought to something like, “My partner may not see eye to eye on this with me, but I know they are willing to listen and engage with me, which is a sign of their love and commitment to our relationship.”
 How does that sound instead?
 How does it compare to the first thought?

 women journaling